while42-org/while42-org.github.io/index.md

 ===============

 ## 0. French only
-To become a member of while42 you should be either a french tech OR someone speaking french and having a computer science degree delivered by a french school / university.
+To become a member of while42, you should be either a French tech OR someone speaking French and having a computer science degree delivered by a French school / university.

 ## 1. Tech Engineers only
 All while42 members are tech engineers (developers, ops, devops, sys-admin, <a href="http://www.youtube.com/watch?v=rlarCLhzfoU">ingenieurs informaticiens</a>, CTO ...) and/or have a degree from a french engineering tech school ([Epitech](http://www.epitech.net), [Supinfo](http://www.supinfo.com), [Epita](http://www.epita.fr), ...).
 There is no filter by degree or school.
 You do not have to have a degree to join as soon as you are a tech engineer (and french).